hamzzaamalik2/devcraftsai/README.md

-# Application Installation README Guide
+# Application Installation README File

-This README provides a simple guide on how to set up and run this Node.js application.
+This README provides a guide on how to set up and run this Node.js application.
+This application requires the use of an API key from OpenAI to function properly.

 ## Prerequisites